mre/endler.dev/content/2026/how-other-link-checkers-recurse/index.md

 **2. The frontier and the rate-limiter must be different objects.** muffet (set + semaphore), LinkChecker (unbounded queue + thread count), linkinator (p-queue + delayCache), BLC (request queue + maxSockets) all keep "what to do next" separate from "how fast to go." lychee's early attempts tried to make one bounded channel serve both roles, and a cycle through a bounded channel deadlocks.
 The fix (lychee's `HostPool` plus a `WaitGroup` over an unbounded work source) is the same separation we're aiming for now.

 **3. Single-threaded runtimes get dedup for free.** Both Node tools dedup with a plain `Set` and zero locking, because the event loop serializes access.
 Go and Python pay a mutex.
 Rust pays a mutex *and* fights the borrow checker about who owns the shared state across `tokio::spawn`.
-That's the ~30% "Rust tax" I [estimated last time](@/2026/lychee-recursion/index.md#how-much-of-this-is-rust-s-fault): not the algorithm, but the friction of expressing shared mutable frontier state under `Send + 'static`.
+That's the ~30% "Rust tax" we [estimated last time](@/2026/lychee-recursion/index.md#how-much-of-this-is-rust-s-fault): not the algorithm, but the friction of expressing shared mutable frontier state under `Send + 'static`.

 None of this is a knock on lychee's design.
 A unidirectional stream is *the right call* for the common, non-recursive case: it's why lychee is fast and why the 30% channel regression from [Attempt 2](@/2026/lychee-recursion/index.md) was a dealbreaker.
 The other tools pay for their back-edge on every run, recursive or not. lychee refused to, and that principle is exactly why recursion took five years and why, when it lands, it won't slow down the path everyone actually uses.
-I believe that we can have our cake and eat it too: a crawler architecture that supports recursion without sacrificing the speed of a one-shot pipeline.
+We believe that we can have our cake and eat it too: a crawler architecture that supports recursion without sacrificing the speed of a one-shot pipeline.
 But it's a harder problem than just "copy what they do," because most link checkers didn't start with uncompromising performance as their top goal.

 {% info(title="Key takeaways") %}